Carnegie Mellon 2018 Acceptance Rate: Class of 2022

 So, you’re thinking about applying to Carnegie Mellon University, and you’re curious about your chances of admission.
-Well, we’re here to help!
-Of course, there are a lot of factors in the admissions process, and it’s impossible to accurately predict whether you’ll be admitted or not.
+There are a lot of factors in the admissions process.
 However, the most important factors in the admissions game are your GPA and test scores.
-So, using those as a measure, we can give you an estimate of your chances.

 With an acceptance rate of 22%, admission to Carnegie Mellon is incredibly competitive.
 Based on our analysis, to have a good chance of being admitted, you need to be at the top of your class and have an SAT score of close to 1500, or an ACT score of around 32.